WiseGrammers/WiseLang/README.md

 # WiseLang
 A Wise language, for wise members of AUI

-we've created this lannguage for out beloved AUIians to learn how to code and become the next chintu!
+we've created this lannguage for our beloved AUIians to learn how to code and become the next chintu!

 ## Requirements